craftcms/docs/docs/5.x/reference/element-types/categories.md

 Every category belongs to a _category group_, which defines…

 - …a name;
-- …a handle (used when referencing the group in queries and templates);
+- …a handle (used when referencing the group in [queries](#querying-categories) and templates);
 - …the maximum number of levels categories can be nested, within the group;
-- …the format of category URIs;
+- …the format of category URIs used for [routing](#routing-and-templates);
-- …which template should be rendered when a category’s URL is accessed;
+- …which [template](#routing-and-templates) should be rendered when a category’s URL is accessed;
 - …which [fields](../../system/fields.md) categories in the group should have;

-To create a new category group, go to **Settings** → **Categories** and click **New Category Group**.
+To create a new category group, go to <Journey path="Settings, Categories" /> and click **New Category Group**.

 ## Category Field Layout

 Each category group has its own _field layout_, which allows you to customize the data that’s associated with each category in the group.
-By default, every category will have a **Title** field (the category name).
-Any available field type can be added to a category group’s field layout.
+By default, categories only have a **Title** and **Slug**, but you can add as many other [custom fields](../../system/fields.md) as necessary to satisfy your content architecture.

 <See path="../../system/fields.md" />